ncatlab/nlab-content/pages/5/4/9/0/945/content.md

 ##Terminology and History##

-Dense functors were defined in [MR0175954](#MR0175954) under the name *left adequate* (the name was actually applied to the subcategory).
+[[John Isbell]] introduced [[dense subcategory|dense subcategories]] in a seminal paper [(Isbell 1960)](#MR0175954) under the name *left adequate*.
 The dual notion of *right adequate* was also introduced and subcategories satisfying both were called *adequate*.
 It was also shown that while the relation of being left (or right) adequate is not transitive, being adequate is transitive.

+Later F. Ulmer considered the concept for more general functors $F:C\to D$, not only inclusions $I:C\hookrightarrow D$, and introduced the name _dense_ for them.

 Also, in arXiv v4 of [[Higher Topos Theory|HTT]] this notion (for [[(∞,1)-categories]]) is referred to as *strongly generating*, but that term actually means [[strong generator|something different]].